onsi/coccyx/README.md

 when removing a subview.

+It is often convenient to be able to tear down all of a view's subviews, but leave the view itself alone.
+This is commonly done in `render` methods that blow away all the view's content and then regenerate it.
+You can tear down all registered subviews by calling:

+    view.tearDownRegisteredSubViews();

 ## Named Constructors
 Sick and tired of seeing `child` printed out when you console.log a backbone object?
 This minor annoyance becomes a serious concern when trying to use Chrome's excellent [heap profiler](https://developers.google.com/chrome-developer-tools/docs/heap-profiling) to find leaks and analyze their retaining tree -- which of those many `child`s is the object you're looking for?